Open Nav

 Other popular methods of reading body temperature with an iPhone involve using the audio port or Bluetooth™ technology.

-In the first method you connect a thermometer to the headphone port.
+The first method involves connecting a thermometer to the headphone port.
 An example of such a thermometer is Wishbone.
 First, connect the thermometer to the headphone port, next install a dedicated application and then place the device onto the forehead.

 Optical temperature sensor Whishbone